Numbered Publications: Animal and Food Sciences

 Poultry eggs are part of a unique reproductive system.
 The egg serves to protect and provide nutrients to the developing embryo.
 Since the embryo receives no additional nutrients from the hen, the egg must contain all the nutrients essential for life.
 Nutrients are found in the yolk, the albumen, and the shell of the egg.
 The egg is a convenient, self-contained package for studying embryology.

-Cool-season grasses such as bluegrass, tall fescue, and orchardgrass are dominant pasture grasses for horses in Kentucky.
-Variety evaluations for yield have been carried out for many years, but little work has been done to establish the effect of variety on persistence when subjected to close, continuous grazing by horses.
-The purpose of this report is to summarize current research on the grazing tolerance of varieties of tall fescue, orchardgrass, and other species when subjected to continuous heavy grazing pressure by horses within the grazing season.
+Cool-season grasses such as tall fescue and orchardgrass are the primary pasture grasses in Kentucky.
+Other species such as perennial ryegrass, festulolium, and prairie brome can be used in pasture systems.
+The purpose of this report is to summarize current research on the grazing tolerance of varieties of tall fescue, orchardgrass, perennial ryegrass, and other species when they are subjected to continuous, heavy grazing pressure by cattle within the grazing season.
+The main focus will be on plant stand survival.